kandeeswaran11/Magic-Quick-Texter-Instant-Automate-Your-Repetitive-Typing.../README.md

 from the official site: https://www.autohotkey.com/download/ Complete the installation (default options are fine).
 2. Github Repo Link- https://github.com/kandeeswaran11/Magic-Quick-Texter-Instant-Automate-Your-Repetitive-Typing.../
-3. Download the Magic XLSX Quick Texter from Repo.
+3. Download the Magic Quick Texter from Repo.
 Extract the ZIP file to a folder on your PC (example: C:\MagicQuickTexter).
-5. Open __Magic XLSX Quick Texter.ahk__ script → It reads the Excel file and auto-creates the hotkeys & hotstrings.
+5. Open __Magic Quick Texter.ahk__ script → It reads the Excel file and auto-creates the hotkeys & hotstrings.
 6. Use in daily typing:
 7. Edit Excel file anytime → Restart the script → Your new shortcuts are ready.
 8. __Enjoy__ !!!!!